 Nicolas Leblanc – Early Life

-Nicolas Leblanc was born in Ivoy le Pré, Cher, France.
+Nicolas Leblanc was born in Ivoy le Pré, Cher department, in the Central-Val du Loire in France.
 Due to his early death of his father, a minor official at an iron works, Nicolas Leblanc was sent to the city of Bourges to Dr. Bien, who was a close friend to the family and inspired the young boy to increase his interest in medicine.
 In 1859, after the death of his mentor, he enrolled at the École de Chirurgie in Paris in order to study medicine and graduated with a master’s degree in surgery.
 He opened a private medical practice right after and founded a family.
 Unfortunately, he was not able to provide for his family and became a private physician to the household of the Louis Philip II, Duke of Orléans.
 The Duke of Orleans had similar scientific interests, chemistry.
 In the Duke’s private laboratory Leblanc was able to work freely.

 At first he was concerned with the aluminum salt alum.
 He found that alum produced different crystal forms depending on the basicity of the solution in which it crystallized (polymorphism).
 In 1786-1787 Leblanc prepared a paper on the crystallization of alum and cobalt sulfate and presented this work to the Academy of Sciences in Paris, Académie des sciences.
 The tenor of the work was that salts of similar composition have the same crystal form.